Dr. Rajesh Shah's message to parents whose children have vitiligo

 06 Social stigma: Vitiligo is no more a stigma.
 Some communities or segments of society with lower educational backgrounds might consider vitiligo as a stigma, which must be ignored by all parents (and patients).
 I suggest not paying attention to what others think about your child's vitiligo.

-09 Do not search for new spots: I urge all parents not to search for new vitiligo spots, every day.
-The process of searching for new spots will make your child more conscious about vitiligo.
+09 Do not search for new spots: I urge all parents not to search for new vitiligo spots every day.
+The process of searching for new spots will make your child more conscious of vitiligo.

-11 Boost your child's confidence: Major duty of the parents of the vitiligo-afflicted child is to be able to boost his confidence.
+11 Boost your child's confidence: The major duty of the parents of the vitiligo-afflicted child is to be able to boost his confidence.
 This is possible if you and your child learn to accept vitiligo with proper understanding.

 14 Treatment of vitiligo: Vitiligo treatment is a slow process.
 The use of immunosuppressive measures often leads to an increase of vitiligo on a later date, in my experience.
-Choose a treatment, which offers:
+Choose a treatment that offers:

 a Control of disease process